circleci/circleci-docs/jekyll/_cci2/hello-world.md

           - checkout
           - run: echo "hello world"
     ```
-The first image listed defines the execution environment for your build.
+The first image listed defines the execution environment for your {% comment %} TODO: Job {% endcomment %}build.
 The primary container, where your 2.0 build commands run, is created from this image.
 The steps check out the code in the project directory and run the `echo` command.

 3. Commit and push the changes.
-If you were already using CircleCI 1.0, a build is triggered on 2.0, and a 2.0 icon appears on the Builds page.
+If you were already using CircleCI 1.0, a build is triggered on 2.0, and a 2.0 icon appears on the {% comment %} TODO: Jobs {% endcomment %} Builds page.
     ![First Green Build Screenshot]({{ site.baseurl }}/assets/img/docs/green_build.png)

 4. If this is your first project on CircleCI, go to the Projects page, click the Add Projects button and then click the Build Project button next to your project.